kyfrostbyte/Git-Setup/README.md

 # Overview
 This is my program that prints hello world!
-My goal with this program is to print the words "Hello World!"
-100 times!
+It is very advanced, due to its for loop.
+This causes the program to not just print "Hello World" once, but 100 times instead!

 [Software Demo Video](http://youtube.link.goes.here)

 # Development Environment
 Python 3.12.1
 Visual Studio Code
-Git/Githum
-{Describe the tools that you used to develop the software}
+Git/Githu

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
 * [W3 Schools](https://www.w3schools.com/python/ref_func_print.asp)